Sound Readers Power Hours

 -

-Educators/Families with students with Dyslexia, DLD (listening & speaking challenges), PDA (extreme demand avoidance), or other learning challenges
+Educators/Families with students with Dyslexia, DLD, PDA or other learning challenges

 What You’ll Leave with:

 These sessions are casual, practical, and packed with solutions based on YOUR questions.
-Drop in on the 3rd Monday of the month — and leave feeling energized, supported, and inspired.
+Drop in on any of the following dates:

 Mondays | 7:30–8:30 PM EST